How We Read a 400-Page Spec Book in 30 Minutes With Claude

 If you're 1–25 in the field, you're wearing the Estimator hat and the PM hat at the same time.
 You're competing against shops with departments built to read those 400-page spec books, run closeout from day one, and write change orders that get paid in full.
 You don't need a department.
 You need the same workflows their senior PMs run — chew a spec in 30 minutes, build a closeout matrix in an afternoon, draft a defensible CR in 10.
 The toolkit gets you there without hiring.

-If you're 25–200 in the field and running Accubid, the bottleneck is different.
+If you're 25–200 in the field, the bottleneck is different.
 Your estimating department is good but stretched.
 Your PMs are reactive.
 Your closeout discipline lives in one person's head.
-The Accubid SOPs lock down the workflow company-wide so your next hire is productive in week one instead of month six — and the Claude Skills layer on top of Accubid gives your senior Estimators a second set of eyes on every bid before it ships.
+The toolkit locks down the workflow company-wide so your next hire is productive in week one instead of month six — and the Claude Skills give your senior Estimators a second set of eyes on every bid before it ships.

 This isn't generic ChatGPT advice.
-It's the actual workflows, prompts, SOPs, and templates a senior electrical Estimator and PM uses every week to bid sharper, manage tighter, and stop leaving margin on the table.
+It's the actual workflows, prompts, SOPs, and templates a senior Estimator and PM uses every week to bid sharper, manage tighter, and stop leaving margin on the table.
+Built for electrical first, but the frameworks apply across the trades.

 Every post, every product, every consulting engagement falls under one of these.
 Click any practice to dig in.